 Organisers Madeleine Smith and Ruth Ruddock.

-Please direct any questions or comments by email to: email@example.com or use the link on the contact page.
+Please direct any questions or comments by email to: email@example.com.